A Trusted Social Network to Give, Receive, and Track Restaurant Recommendations

 Tired of Going to the Same Restaurants Over and Over?

 Receive curated recommendations based on your logged preferences and dining history.
-Restaurants you've previously visited are excluded, giving you a fresh list of choices.
+Restaurants you've previously visited are excluded, giving you a fresh list of choices every time.

 See Where Friends, Family, and Foodies are Dining

-View the Friend Feed for restaurants that others are logging, visiting, and reviewing.
+View the Friend Feed for restaurants that others log, visit, and review.
 When exploring new cities, check out local foodies' profiles for dining inspiration.

 Main User Flow